List of cities in Madhya Pradesh by population

-Madhya Pradesh is one of the large state in India by population, Out of total population, 72.37% of population lives in Urban area and 27.63% lives in Rural area.
-There are 416 cities in Madhya Pradesh, out of which 33 cities have population more than 1,00,000.
+Madhya Pradesh is one of the largest states in India by population.
+Out of the total population, 72.37% lives in urban areas and 27.63% lives in rural areas.
+There are 416 cities in Madhya Pradesh, out of which 33 cities have a population of more than 1,00,000.
 There are 16 municipal corporations, 99 municipalities and the rest are municipal councils in the state.

 List

-This is a list of urban agglomerations and cities (those not included in the urban agglomerations), with a population above 100,000 as per the 2011 census in the Indian state of Madhya Pradesh.
+This is a list of urban agglomerations and cities (those not included in the urban agglomerations) with a population above 1,00,000 as per the 2011 census in the Indian state of Madhya Pradesh.